indexdata/foliojs/README.md

 (The names of these enviroment variables follow an informal convention that is used by some other command-line FOLIO utilities, including [`okapi-curl`](https://github.com/MikeTaylor/okapi-curl).)

-#### Folio.parseModuleDescriptor(type, filename)
+#### Folio.parseModuleDescriptor(filename, [type])

 Parses the module descriptor in `filename` and returns a new `FolioModuleDescriptor` object representing it.

 The type may be `md` (in which case the file is assumed to be already in module-descriptor form, as is the case for back-end FOLIO modules) or `package` (in which case it is assumed to be the package file of a Node module providing a UI module, and is translated into a module descriptor using the same rules as `stripes mod descriptor --full`).

+If `type` is undefined or omitted, then the nominated file is assumed to be a Node package file if it ends with `package.json`, and a module descriptor otherwise.

 ### class `FolioService`